Luigi Gorrini: Post-War

-After the war, Gorrini enlisted in the newly formed Italian Air Force (Aeronautica Militare Italiana) but, due to Allied opposition, he was kept in the rank of warrant-officer.
+After the war, Gorrini enlisted in the newly formed Italian Air Force (Aeronautica Militare Italiana) but, due to Allied opposition, he was kept in the rank of warrant officer.
 His last unit was the 50° Stormo.
 He was promoted Tenente only when he retired.
-He died on 8 November 2014.
+He died on 8 November 2014 in Alseno.

 Awards

 Gorrini was awarded the Medaglia d'oro al Valor Militare (in 1958), the Bronzo twice and the First and Second Class German Iron Cross.
-He was also the only A.N.R. pilot to be awarded the Italy's highest military award post-war, for accomplishments which took place before the Armistice of 8 September 1943.
+He was also the only A.N.R. pilot to be awarded Italy's highest military award post-war, for accomplishments which took place before the Armistice of 8 September 1943.